Covid-19 (Coronavirus) Situation

 “Wearing a face covering or face mask in schools or other education settings is not recommended.
 Face coverings may be beneficial for short periods indoors where there is a risk of close social contact with people you do not usually meet and where social distancing and other measures cannot be maintained, for example on public transport or in some shops.
 This does not apply to schools or other education settings.
 Schools and other education or childcare settings should therefore not require staff, children and learners to wear face coverings”.

-Schools have been provided with guidance on the use of PPE for certain tasks (supporting sick children, administration of first aid).
+Schools have also been provided with guidance on the use of PPE for certain tasks (supporting sick children, administration of first aid).
 Use of PPE outside of these occasions will be determined by the school’s risk assessments.

 What are the symptoms of Coronavirus?